emarsden/pgmacs/README.md

 ## Status

-PGmacs is in **alpha status**.
+PGmacs is in **beta status**.
 Please only use it on test databases that do not contain important data.

-The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
-The code has mostly been tested with Emacs 29.2 on Linux, but should work as expected on Microsoft Windows and MacOS.
+The library has been tested with PostgreSQL version 16.3, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
+The code has mostly been tested with Emacs 29.3 on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.